 For a quick summary however, the short answer to the most suitable option and specification is the HP PAVILION 14 and the MacBook Air below:

-Best computers for students
+Best PC for students

-Best Mac computer for students
+Best Mac for students

-…How to choose the best student computer
+Choosing the best computer

 Before we move on, there are a variety of factors that you need to take into consideration as a student shopping for a computer.

-Secondly, besides your course, your hobbies as a student should also come into play.
 Are you an avid gamer?
 What sort of games do you play?
-Do you make YouTube videos for fun?
-Some hobbies will guide you on the kind of computer to lean towards, so keep this in mind.
+Do you make YouTube videos?
+Some hobbies will help guide you towards the right option.

 Another very important factor that you need to consider is your budget!

-Most students have very limited cash flow, and unless you can get help from elsewhere (parents!?!), it is likely that you will not be able to afford a high end computer.
+Most students have very limited cash flow, and unless you can get help from elsewhere (parents!?!), it is likely that you will not be able to afford a high-end computer.

-Laptops vs Desktops vs All-in-ones
+Laptops vs desktops vs all-in-one computers